 The System Design Document (SDD) chief purpose is to depict an architecture decomposition of an implementation, such as an application or service.
 This architecture break down will enable managers, architects, developers, and SDD reviewers to understand the employed technologies, major design components and their relationships, message flow, and physical deployment.
 Other than providing the required information about the implementation, the main sections of an SDD should focus on three perspectives: Conceptual, Logical, and Physical.

 General Implementation Information

-Name: VISTA Adaptive Maintenance
+Name: VISTA Adaptive Maintenance (VAM)

 Type: Cloud-based Security, Auditing and Emulation

 Version: 1.0.0

 Product life cycle Critical Decision in VIP (CD1, CD2): CD2

 Brief Description (business and technical)